 Surfaces were first enhanced using the polynomial removal procedure; all procedures mentioned below are detailed in Francisco, Brunetière et al. (2018).
 The primary surface S1 was first numerically and automatically cleaned of any abnormal peaks.
 Then, considering the large-scale tooth surface geometry as an 8th-order polynomial (PS8), the latter was subtracted via a least square approximation.
 This procedure was performed on surfaces of the same size, as subtracting PS8 from smaller surfaces would remove larger amounts of relief.
 The software also allows to remove of the 2nd order polynomial (PS2).

 Afterward, DMTA variables were computed.
 The program can currently compute four families of parameters (Table 1).
-The first one is complexity i.e., an estimation of the density of microwear textures.
-The second family is height, or parameters describing the average height, its dispersion, and its variation over the surface.
+The first one is complexity i.e., an estimation of the density of microwear textures across scales.
+The second family is height, or parameters describing the average height, its dispersion, and its variation over the surface whatever the location.
 The third family is spatial parameters, which describe the distribution and nature of the textures.
 The last family is topology, a combination of height and spatial parameters, measuring the proportion of the surface above or below determined heights.
-A comparison of the height parameter values found for trident and the Mountain-derived software is provided in the supplementary information (supplementaryMaterial_Software comparisons.txt).
+A comparison of the height parameter values found for trident and the DigitalSurf Mountains software (here the Mountains-derived software LeicaMAP is used) is provided in the supplementary information (supplementaryMaterial_Software comparisons.txt).

 Table 1.
 DMTA parameters measured in trident